How to look after a Messor Barbarus (Harvester Ants Care)?

 The Messor Barbarus also known as the harvester ants, is a common and easy-to-keep species for ant enthusiasts.
 The Messor Barbarus ants do not sting, but the major workers are so big they can bite you, it's more like tickling and not so painful though depending on your skin type.

 These tiny creatures play an important role in the ecosystem and are essential for maintaining a balanced environment.
-Scientists say that if the harvester ants disappear farming will be much more difficult and the land will become a jungle after every harvest.
-Also, the extinction of harvester ants would destabilize the plant's growth and destroy the symbiotic relationship between the plants and our ecosystem.
+Scientists say that if the harvester ants disappear, farming will be much more difficult, and the land will become a jungle after every harvest.
+Also, the extinction of harvester ants would destabilise the plant's growth and destroy the symbiotic relationship between the plants and our ecosystem.
 This species is monogyne which means there is only one Queen ant in the colony.
 Messor Barbarus are probably the most interesting ant species suitable for a beginner ant keeper as the queen ant is way bigger, reaching 18 millimetres and is more interesting compared to other beginner-friendly ant species queens.
 The workers are very polymorphic and are of three main sizes.
 From just 3mm to up to 15mm.

 2. Normal-sized (media: 6-10mm) ones - care for the ants' bread-making and nest cleaning.

 3. Majors - protecting the colony's nest and the queen.
-Sometimes cooperate with the media workers regarding seeds' chewing.
+Sometimes cooperate with the media workers regarding the seeds' chewing.

 Messor ants prefer to nest in sand-soil and shrub areas.
 Their colonies can grow to about 10,000 workers and are a great choice for those looking to start their ant-keeping journey.
-Messor queen ant lifespan is up to 25 years.
+Messor queen ant's lifespan is up to 25 years.
 As the sole reproducer in the colony, the harvester queen ant will lay eggs in batches daily and provide a steady stream of workers.
 The workers will live up to 2 years and aid in the growth and success of your colony.
-The bigger the worker the longer the lifespan.
+The bigger the worker, the longer the lifespan.

 An article you'll be thrilled with: Army Ants Unleashed: Understanding Their Role in the Ecosystem